agungkristd/session-swap/README.md

 ### Chrome / Edge / Brave

 1. Go to the [Releases](../../releases) page.
-2. Download `chrome-extension.zip`.
+2. Download `session-switcher-chrome.zip`.
 3. Unzip the file.
 4. Open your browser's extension management page (e.g., `chrome://extensions`).
 5. Enable **Developer Mode**.
 6. Click **Load Unpacked** and select the unzipped folder.

+> **⚠️ IMPORTANT:** You must **keep this folder** on your computer.
+Extensions installed via "Load Unpacked" are just links to the files on your disk.
+If you delete or move the folder, the extension will stop working!

 ### Firefox

 1. Go to the [Releases](../../releases) page.
-2. Download `session-switcher.xpi`.
+2. Download `session-switcher-firefox.xpi`.
 3. Open Firefox and go to `about:addons`.
 4. Click the gear icon and select **Install Add-on From File...** (or drag and drop the `.xpi` file).